 It probably won't come as news to you that, unless you managed to secure a part in a major Hollywood film, the chances of earning millions of dollars in the theater arts are extremely slim.
 Many factors influence salary, including location, experience, training, and talent.

 Salaries in the theater arts can be unpredictable, and often quite low--at least for those just beginning their careers.
-The Bureau of Labor Statistics reports that median hourly earnings of actors were $11.61 in May 2006.
 However, those who manage to join a union, such as Actors Equity, can count on higher, more predictable wages.